sandrina-p/portfolio_v3/README.md

   - words: has no animations/opacity. a simple go over.
   - skills: remove zoom effect and opacities.
   - skills: remove starts rotation and remove delays.
-  - journey: show already already rotated without fades.
+  - journey: show it all without fades.
   - contacts: remove _all_ animations, includind svg scroll.

 ### Development